Trauma Informed Approach in Public Health Nursing (TIA PHN)

 - Earliest identification and referral for depression (adults) & developmental delay (children).

 - Increased parental understanding of Adverse Childhood Experiences (ACEs) effects on their individual and family health and well-being.

 Continuation of the following resilience practices post program exit:

 About Implementing the Model

 - Article, Trauma Informed Public Health Nursing Visits to Parents and Children

-- ACEs Handout in English; ACEs Handout in Spanish
+- Resilience Handout in English; Resilience Handout in Spanish

-- Training Videos: ACEs; Implementing the TIA PHN Model; Trauma-Informed Care Approach
+- Training Videos: ACEs Introduction; How Do I Talk With Clients About ACEs?; (Notes for the ACEs video); Implementing the TIA PHN Model; Trauma-Informed Care Approach